-HONORS CHEMISTRY 4220 - Full Year 6 periods/week Gr.
-9, 10, 11, 12 Prerequisite: None Screened Designed to provide the scie Designed to provide the science or technology-oriented student with a rigorous approach in the study of chemistry, this course covers the topics of a atomic structure; the periodic table a and properties of the element s; chemical bonding, formulas, equations and reactions; kin etics; stoichiometry, and acid-base chemistry.
-Students who inte end to take the SAT Chemistry Subject Test should take this course.
+Designed to provide the science or technology oriented student with a rigorous approach in the study of chemistry, this course covers the topics of atomic structure; the periodic table and properties of the elements; chemical bonding, formulas, equations and reactions; kinetics; stoichiometry, and acid-base chemistry.
+Students who intend to take the SAT Chemistry Subject Test should take this course.
 Students cannot transfer from Honors Chemistry to Chemistry after the first four weeks of the first semester.
 However, students may request a transfer from Honors Chemistry to Chemistry at the end of the first semester.
-Th is course qualifies for Physical Scie ence graduation credit.
+This course qualifies for Physical Science graduation credit.

 HONORS ORGANIC 4230 - Full Year Gr.
-11, 12 Prerequisite(s): Chemistry & Biology CHEMISTRY 5 periods/week Corequisite: See below Screened
+11. 12 Prerequisite(s): Chemistry & Biology CHEMISTRY 5 periods/week , Corequisite: See below Screened

 This course will introduce students to organic chemistry, or the chemistry of carbon containing compounds.
-It is primarily for students wishing to pursue a science-based undergraduate major in the fields of chemistry, biology, or the health sciences, or for students seeking a non-math-based science course.
+It is primarily for students wishing to pursue a science-based undergraduate major in the fields of chemistry, biology, or the health sciences, or for students seeking a non-math based science course.
 Topics include structure and stability of open-chain and aromatic carbon compounds, nomenclature, stereochemistry, reaction types and mechanisms, and organic synthesis.
 Prerequisite is successful completion of academic or honors chemistry and academic or honors biology.
 Students must be, or have already taken Environmental Geoscience or AP Environmental Geoscience to be enrolled in this course.
 This course qualifies for Physical Science graduation credit.
 A summer assignment is required to begin this course.